ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 **Example request**

-This is an example of adding a website configuration that serves a basic website that looks for an `index.html` file in each prefix.
-For example, a request made to `/apiary/images/` will serve the content in `/apiary/images/index.html` without the need for specifying the actual file.
+The following example adds a website configuration that serves a basic website that looks for an `index.html` file in each prefix.
+For example, a request that is made to `/apiary/images/` serves the content in `/apiary/images/index.html` without the need for specifying the actual file.

 ```http
 PUT /apiary?website HTTP/1.1